Poplar Neck and the Prince George’s Slave Conspiracy Site

 The revolt was planned in the plantations on the upper reaches of Piscataway Creek, approximately six miles southwest of Upper Marlboro, the county seat.
 The population of Prince George’s County in 1740 was approximately 17,000.
 Approximately 5,000 to 7,000, or thirty to forty percent of the total, were Black.
-Since the county’s borders in 1740 extended to the Pennsylvania border, and thus included vast areas of the rapidly growing, predominantly non-slaveholding and one dominated by slaveholding tobacco planters, the percentage of Blacks in the population could have reached or exceeded fifty percent.
+Since the county’s borders in 1740 extended to the Pennsylvania border, and thus included vast areas of the rapidly growing, predominantly non-slaveholding Piedmont and back country, it is probable that in the Upper Marlboro area, one of the oldest sections of the county and one dominated by slaveholding tobacco planters, the percentage of Blacks in the population could have reached or exceeded fifty percent.
 Slaveholding families in the area, often outnumbered on their plantations by their slaves, had due cause for alarm whenever rumors of slave revolt spread.

 The revolt was to have taken place in December of 1739.
 The leader of the conspiracy, as determined by the county court, was Jack Ransom, “a clever and sensible fellow between forty and fifty years old,” one of the several slaves of the widow Jane Brooke, mistress of the tobacco plantation Poplar Neck.